-Regulation of export is not new, the Customs Act 1901 regulate the export of tangible goods, physical items.
+Regulation of export is not new, the Customs Act 1901 regulates the export of tangible goods and physical items.
 The Defence Trade Controls Act 2012 (DTC Act) was introduced to regulate the export or providing access to goods and technologies that are related to military or defence activities or are considered dual use by intangible means from Australia to a place outside of Australia.
 Defence Export Controls (DEC), a body within the Department of Defence, is the government office responsible for implementing this system of controls on defence and strategic goods and technologies.

 The DTC Act allows Australia to meet its international obligations under a range of treaties and agreements (including the Biological Weapons Convention and the Wassenaar Agreement).
 The requirements of the DTC Act are aligned with those found in other similar jurisdictions.